j0nc0x/preset-manager/README.md

 # start the publish
 man.publish_preset()
 ```
 This could be added as a right-click menu option in the network editior.
+The ```can_publish``` method can be used to determine whether the publish option should be available or not.

 ## Notes
 Currently the publish is a basic comparison / update of a shared directory of presets as a proof of concept.
 This probably needs further development to use a versioned publish directory, or perhaps source control to make it more robust, as using a single publish directory could result in overwrite issues when being used by several users concurrently.